Pomax/are-we-flying/docs/index.md

   // Step 1: don't run file-watching in production.
 Obviously. if (process.env.NODE_ENV === `production`) return;

-  // Next, get the current callstack, so we can report on
+  // Next, get the current call stack, so we can report on
   // that when a file change warrants an update. const callStack = new Error().stack
     .split(`\n`)